Malaysian Palm Oil Exports Performance to Asia Pacific Region

-South Korea recorded a drop in Malaysian palm oil imports of 56,989 MT or 22.2%.
+South Korea recorded a drop in Malaysian palm oil imports of 77,992 MT or 25.56%.
 As reported by USDA, the low palm oil imports in South Korea were due to lower demand from the biodiesel production sector in the country.
-The biodiesel sector has been the main driver of rising palm oil imports in the country since 2007/08 and over the years, palm oil used in biodiesel has increased due to palm oil’s price competitiveness over soybean oil.
+The biodiesel sector has been the main driver of rising palm oil imports in the country since 2007/08 and over the years, palm oil used in biodiesel has increased due to palm oil’s narrowing price competitiveness over soybean oil.
 It is estimated that the palm oil import will slightly increase this year driven by the Korean government’s plans to increase the biodiesel mandate from B3 to B3.5 in July 2021.

 Breakdown of MPO Exports to the Asia Pacific Region (MT) January to August 2021

 |Malaysian Palm Products Export to Asia Pacific Region (By-Products)|

 |RBD Palm Oil*||280,573||380,765||(100,192)||(26.31)|

 |*Including ISCC, RSPO Mass Balance and RSPO from Segregated Categories|